adgpta/NuCLear/README.md

 - For MATLAB:

-  For predefined training data, `NuCLearTrainingWorkspace.mat` is provided in the `Workspace` folder.
+  For predefined training data, `NuCLearTrainingWorkspace.mat` is provided in the "[Workspace](https://github.com/adgpta/NuCLear/tree/main/NuCLearV4.1/Workspace)" folder.
 To create your own training datasets, load all csvs (groundtruth + synthesized data) as arrays and save the headers to 'header' variable (refer to NuCLearTrainingWorkspace.mat for structure).
 Save the workspace.

 - For Python:
  (_Will be added soon_)